 An optometrist is an individual that has obtained a Doctor of Optometry degree.
 These individuals are able to examine your eyes for various vision and health problems.
 It is critical to ensure that you obtain regular eye exams in order to protect the health of your eyes.
 Optometrists are also able to prescribe glasses or contact lenses for an individual in order to enhance their vision.
 These vision correction methods can go a long way toward improving your comfort and quality of life.

-The actual scope of the medical care that an optometrist can provide depends a large part on the specific laws in the state.
-For example, optometrists are sometimes able to prescribe medications to help protect eyes and handle diseases of the eyes.
+The actual scope of the medical care that an optometrist can provide depends on a large part on the specific laws in the state.
+For example, optometrists are sometimes able to prescribe medications to help protect the eyes and handle diseases of the eyes.
 It is important to note that most professionals in the optical field are required to regularly have ongoing training and education in order to stay current.

 Ophthalmologists are individuals that have obtained a Doctor of Osteopathic Medicine degree.
 They specialize in eye and vision care.
 If you compare an optometrist to a dentist, an ophthalmologist is similar to an oral surgeon.
 Like an optometrist, they are able to complete eye exams and prescribe contact lenses or eyeglasses.
 They may also diagnose and treat diseases.
 One of the major differences is that ophthalmologists are able to perform eye surgery and can almost always prescribe medications to help with the treatment of eye disease.
 However, it is also important to note that optometrists may work along with ophthalmologists to provide the appropriate treatment before or after eye surgery.

 Opticians are often required to be licensed, depending on the laws of the state.
 These individuals don’t perform eye exams or prescribe eyeglasses, but they still provide a vital role in the optical field.
 Opticians generally use the prescriptions from your optometrist or ophthalmologist in order to fit and sell eyeglasses or contact lenses.
 By ensuring that you work with a professional, you provide the best possible protection for your eyes and vision.
-Opticians are the skilled professionals that help you to obtain the vision correction method to improve your life.
+Opticians are skilled professionals that help you to obtain the vision correction method to improve your life.
 Our skilled employees at Wolcott Optical can help you to identify the best solution to meet all of your specific needs.

 How to Choose